madelson/DistributedLock/README.md

 Contributions are welcome!
 If you are interested in contributing towards a new or existing issue, please let me know via comments on the issue so that I can help you get started and avoid wasted effort on your part.

+Setup steps for working with the repository locally are documented [here](docs/Developing%20DistributedLock.md).

 ## Release notes
 - 2.3.4
 	- Support Npgsql 8.0's [ExecuteScalar breaking change](https://github.com/npgsql/npgsql/issues/5143) ([#174](https://github.com/madelson/DistributedLock/issues/174), DistributedLock.Postgres 1.0.5).
 Thanks [@Kaffeetasse](https://github.com/Kaffeetasse) for diagnosing and fixing!